Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Preparation

-1. The player takes a “ready” position, about 10 feet away and facing backwards from the coach or player.
+1. The player takes a “ready” position, about 10 feet away and facing backward from the coach or player.

 2. The player should have their knees slightly bent and feet shoulder-width apart.